Sak Yant Tattoo FAQ | Thai Tattoo Questions

 At Sak Yant Chiang Mai, if a Monk is working with the In-House option they can provide a Sak Yant for females because it is not done on Temple grounds

-19. A Monk Can't Touch a Women?
+Can a Monk Touch a Women?

-False.
-There are no rules that say a Monk can’t touch a female or women.
+Yes There are no rules that say a Monk can’t touch a female or women.
 There is however a Sanhadusesa rule (guidelines for living in a Monastery) that is often cherry picked and only half quoted that is the foundation of this myth.

 The saṃghādisesa 2 says “yo pana bhikkhu otiṇṇo vipāriṇatena cittena mātugāmena saddhiṃ kāyasaṃ saggaṃ samāpajjeyya hatthaggāhaṃ vā veṇiggāhaṃ vā aññatarassa vā aññatarassa vā aṅgassa paramasanaṃ saṃghādiseso.”